9. Database access

 try {

-// First insert the table of articles into the database without a transaction
+// the table of items is first inserted into the database without a transaction

 ExecuteUpdate(connectionString, "delete from articles");